What is a Grassroots IT Support Agreement?

 For urgent issues the best method of contact is to phone us.
 Your call will be answered by a technical engineer familiar with your environment and we can get straight to work on the problem for you.

-For less urgent issues most clients prefer to either email us, or log a helpdesk ticket directly from their computer using our management agent software.
-Once your ticket has been logged it will be assessed by our technical team, prioritised and dispatched to the most appropriate team member.
+For less urgent issues most clients prefer to either log a support request via our web portal, or email us.
+Once your ticket has been logged, it will be assessed by our technical team, prioritised and dispatched to the most appropriate team member.

 Do you provide 24×7 support?